Adas, Michael, ed. Technology

 Thirty Years' War.
 Routledge and Kegan Paul: Boston Mass, 1984.

-Patrick, Catherine Jami and Anne Marie Moulin.
+Eds.
+Petitjean, Patrick, Catherine Jami and Anne Marie Moulin.
 Science

 and Empires Historical Studies about Scientific Development and European Expansion.